How do I install the mill ball-screw retrofit kits?

 Does the ball screw still allow for manual control?

 The stepper motors have handwheels on them so you can do manual work.
 The only drawback is that the ball leadscrews only come in a metric pitch (10 x2mm).
 Therefore the handwheels only have metric graduations.
 This is not to say you can’t run an inch setup.
 Both our Linux and MASSO controllers can be set up, so the control screen is either inch or metric.
 You can also run metric programs using an inch control screen and vice versa.

 NOTE: You cannot use the position screen on the controller when you are doing manual operations.
 Our stepper motors do not send position signals back to the controller; they only receive signals and execute moves.

 The ball screws also are only available in a right-hand thread.
 This is not a problem for moving the machine manually, however the direction that a given axis moves may be opposite from our non-ball screw machines.

 Can I adjust the backlash on the ball screws?

 Yes.
 Click the Instruction link below to learn how to set your gibs and backlash on each axis.

 Instructions: Setting the Gib & Backlash on Sherline Ball Screw Machines

 What is the difference between climb milling and conventional milling?

 Roughing cuts and cutting hard materials should be done with “Conventional Milling.”
 Finish cuts can be done with “Climb Milling.”
 Climb milling is, as the name implies, the cutting edge of the tool that is literally climbing up the side of the part.
 Conventional milling has the cutting edge of the tool digging into the side of the part.
-For a detailed explanation on the difference between the two milling procedures, CLICK HERE for instructions.
+For a detailed explanation of the difference between the two milling procedures, CLICK HERE.